0xSero/partisia-docs/docs/smart-contracts/integration/metamask-snap-integration.md

 ![img.png](signing-transactions-metamask.png)

-### Developing dApps with the MetaMask Partisia Blockchain Snap
+## Developing dApps with the MetaMask Partisia Blockchain Snap
+When developing dApps or other application it can be beneficial to use the MetaMask Partisia Blockchain Snap as it creates an easy plug-and-play solution to help users sign transactions onto the chain.

+As an example on how to integrate and use the snap as part of a dApp we recommend you visit our [web-client example](https://gitlab.com/partisiablockchain/language/example-web-client).

+### How do I install the Snap as a developer?
 Using MetaMask `wallet_requestSnaps` with the snap identifier `npm:@partisiablockchain/snap`.